Ismael Valdéz

 Ismael Valdéz Alvarez (formerly Valdés; born August 21, 1973) is a Mexican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers, Chicago Cubs, Anaheim Angels, Texas Rangers, Seattle Mariners, San Diego Padres, and Florida Marlins.
 During his major league career, he was nicknamed "The Rocket" in his native Mexico.

 Career

 Los Angeles Dodgers

 Valdéz was 17 years old when he was signed by the Los Angeles Dodgers as an amateur free agent on June 14, 1991.
 He made his professional debut with the Gulf Coast Dodgers that year when he was 2–2 with a 2.32 ERA in 10 starts.

 The Dodgers loaned him to the Mexico City Tigres in the Mexican League for the next two seasons before he returned to the U.S. to play in the Texas League for the San Antonio Missions in 1993.
 He won 16 games and lost 7 in Mexico, with 115 strikeouts.
 He won the Championship in 1992, with the Tigers.
 In 1994 he was promoted to the AAA Albuquerque Dukes in the Pacific Coast League.

 Valdéz made his Major League debut on June 15, 1994, at the age of 20.
 He was the youngest player in the Majors at the time, pitching 2 shutout innings of relief against the Cincinnati Reds.
 His first win was recorded on July 5 against the Montreal Expos.
 He started for the first time in the Majors on July 18 against the New York Mets.
 However, he was taken out in the 2nd inning.
 In 21 games that season he was 3–1 with a 3.18 ERA.